 The LACM Bachelor's degree requires general education coursework.
 Students who have completed courses within the Intersegmental General Education Transfer Curriculum (IGETC) will be accepted as transfer credit (Domestic students only).
 All general education courses will be compared by description, course length, and credit value.
 If the comparisons of general education courses do not match at least by 80%, the course cannot be accepted as transfer credit.
-In addition, AP high-school credit courses are invalid if the AP exam was not taken or passed with a score of 3 or higher.
+In addition, Advanced Placement high-school credit courses are invalid if the Advanced Placement exam was not taken or passed with a score of 3 or higher.
 CLEP (College Level Examination Program) and DSST (Dantes Subject Standardized Tests) exams are acceptable for credit.
 LACM awards college credit for most International Baccalaureate (IB) higher level exams with scores of 4 or higher.
 Information regarding International Baccalaureate can be found at ibo.org.
-There is no course proficiency offered for GE courses.
+There is no course proficiency testing credit by exam offered for GE courses.

-Notice Concerning the Transferability of Credits and Credentials Earned at Our Institution at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+Notice Concerning the Transferability of Credits and Credentials Earned at Our Institution

+The transferability of credits you earn at Los Angeles College of Music (LACM) is at the complete discretion of an institution to which you may seek to transfer.
+Acceptance of the degree or diploma you earn in your program is also at the complete discretion of the institution to which you may seek to transfer.
+If the credits, degree or diploma that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending Los Angeles College of Music (LACM) to determine if your credits, degree or diploma will transfer.